hbctraining/Training-modules/RShiny/lessons/04_uploading_downloading_data.md

   )
 ```

-The first part is creating the reactive object `uploaded_file()`.
+The first part of this code is **creating the reactive object `uploaded_file()`**.
 We require that the file exist with `req(input$<input_fileID>)`, otherwise Shiny will return an error until we upload a file.
 Then we read in the file with a function from the `read.table()` family of functions.

+**What is a reactive object?**

+So far we have seen the case of input being used to directly create outputs.
+However, there is third tool in the Shiny toolkit and it is called reactive expressions.
+Reactive expressions are useful because they **take inputs and produce outputs and they cache, or store, their output**.
+This can be very useful for three reasons:

+1. When a step is repeated multiple times in your code, and this step that is either computationally intensive or requires interacting with outside databases, Shiny will only need to carry out the task once.
+2. It makes your code cleaner because you only need to maintain the code for a repetitive step in a single place.
+3. They are needed to use action buttons (described in detail below).

 Notice our use of a reactive object here.
-While a reactive object isn't necessary in this very basic example, it is a good practice to get into when uploading data in order to save on computation if you are render multiple objects from a single file.
+While a reactive object isn't necessary in this very basic example, it is a **good practice to get into when uploading data** in order to save on computation if you are rendering multiple objects from a single file.

-Within our `renderDT()` function, we are calling out reactive object that we made in the lines above.

 The example app for this would look like: